DiaVio/diavio/README.md

     - Ubuntu 18.04.6 (strictly required)
     - Python3.6

 ## Installation & Run

+In this repository, we have open-sourced the modified AV-Fuzzer and DriveFuzz code in the *code/Crash Description Generator* directory.
+The *code/DataProcess* directory contains some of the code for our data processing.
+The *code/gpt* directory contains some of the code we interact with GPT-4.

 ### Setting up docker and nvidia driver

 1. Install `docker-ce`